 Even Bad Men Love Their Mamas: His sister Jillia is the only person he will hold an equal discourse with.
 Although it is actually revealed in the Gaiden game that the only reason Luca tolerates Jillia is because of her strong resemblance to their late mother.

 That One Boss: In gameplay as well as in-universe.
-Gameplay wise, you have to buff up the Main Character's party and hopefully equipped yourself with some fire-reducing equipment.
-In-universe, it takes how many hundreds of arrows, three groups of six of the strongest members per group, even more arrows and finally a duel between the hero himself.
+Gameplay wise, you have to buff up the Main Character's party and equip yourself with fire-reducing equipment.
+In-universe, it takes how many hundreds of arrows, three groups of six of the strongest members per group, even more arrows and finally a duel against the hero himself to kill him.

 Luca Blight: It took hundreds to kill me, but I killed humans by the thousands!!!!
 Look at me!!!!
 I am sublime!!!
 I am the true face of evil!!!